mattruzicka/evolvable/README.md

 3. Implement a `#value` instance method on the evolvable class you defined in step 1.
 (See [Evaluation](#Evaluation)).
 4. Initialize a population and start evolving.
 (See [Population](#Population)).

 Visit [The Evolvable String Tutorial](https://gist.github.com/mattruzicka/3cd4c73b6c5d27f05d2e09af7fff8780) to see these steps in action.
 It walks through a simplified implementation of the "evolvable strings" demo above.
-You can also view [the tutorial’s source code](#).
+You can also view the complete [example source code](https://github.com/mattruzicka/evolvable/blob/master/examples/evolvable_string.rb).

 If you’d like to skip to playing around with an evolvable string Population object, you can do so by cloning this repo and running the command`bin/console` in the evolvable directory.

 To see a more interesting, fun, and open-source version of evolvable string, check out this [evolve string](https://github.com/mattruzicka/evolve_string) command line program.